nivedh77/KANPEELI/README.md

 ## For Software:

-KANNPEELI consists of a React-based frontend and a Python-based computer vision backend.
+KANPEELI consists of a React-based frontend and a Python-based computer vision backend.

 The frontend provides the interactive user interface, camera experience, scanning animations, results, cinema-eye archive, and lash leaderboard.